kbhatia011/Project-0/README.md

 # Project-0
-First repository.
-Learning about GitHub
+First repository to learn github and its functionalities.